 What is Hospice?

-At Capital Caring Health, the services you receive will be based on your unique needs, and may include:
+At Capital Caring Health, the hospice care services you receive will be based on your unique needs.
+Your unique end-of-life care plan may include the following services:

-- A specialized team to help you: nurses, home health aides, social workers, chaplains, supervising physicians, nurse practitioners and others
+- A specialized team to help you, including nurses, home health aides, social workers, chaplains, supervising physicians, nurse practitioners and others

 - Around-the-clock, on-call support